zengular/react-widget-repository/README.md

 }
 ```

-### Hide not-yet-rendered components
+### Hide not-yet-rendered widgets

-You can hide your not-yet-rendered componets, with css.
+You can hide your not-yet-rendered widgets, with css.
 Because the repository manager removes the `is` attribute from the widget tag, it's easy.

 ```css
 // hide every or specific widgets before rendering